NicMcPhee/refactor-rustlings-try-from-into/videos/script.md

 where we have a tuple as our input.

 > Switch to VSCode screen cast mode here.
 Start with the stub, with the
 > argument highlighted.

+> Have `bacon` running in a terminal along the bottom.

+Down in the bottom terminal we're using the Rust `bacon` tool to watch the code and continually rerun the tests whenever we make changes.
+At the moment all 14 of the tests are failing because we haven't implemented any parts of the exercise, so we're in the "red" phase of the Red-Green-Refactor process.

-Have the typing happen while the following
+> Have the typing happen while the following
 > voiceover is occurring.

-This is almost exactly the same as the implementation of the simplified function from earlier, namely we convert each color component to a `u8` and use a `match` clause to check for errors:
+This first case, where we have a tuple as our input, is almost exactly the same as the implementation of the simplified function from earlier, namely we convert each color component to a `u8` and use a `match` clause to check for errors: